RGomes98/PokeAPI/README.md

 - Have support for mobile devices.
 - Hear the Kanto generation Pokemon cries.
-- Have request cancellation when using the search bar.
+- Have request cancellation when using the PokeSearch.
 - Fetch Pokemon cards at home page with infinite scrolling support.
 - Have autocompletion when searching for Pokemons using the API.
 - Check Pokemon informations such as Stats, Evolutions, Types and more.